xiezheyuan/xiezheyuan.github.io/README.md

 # xiezheyuan.github.io
 [Public] my blog's compiled code

-The pages in in the branch `gh-pages`.
+The pages is in the branch `gh-pages`.

 The source code is private.